Kusainov/udacity-image-classification/README.md

 The image classifier to recognize different species of flowers.
 Dataset contains 102 flower categories.

-Alexnet from torchvision.models pretrained models was used.
+In Image Classifier Project.ipynb Alexnet from torchvision.models pretrained models was used.
 It was loaded as a pre-trained network, based on which defined a new, untrained feed-forward network as a classifier, using ReLU activations and dropout.
 Trained the classifier layers using backpropagation using the pre-trained network to get the features.
 The loss and accuracy on the validation set were tracked to determine the best hyperparameters.

 ### Command line applications train.py and predict.py